Nick Kent: Career

-Kent's relationship with the punk scene was strained.
+Kent's relationship with the punk rock scene was strained.
 Already a well-known music critic and a symbol of the music industry, he was assaulted by Sid Vicious with a motorcycle chain in the 100 Club.
 Kent relates the incident in Johnny Rogan's book on rock management, Starmakers & Svengalis; in The Filth and the Fury, director Julien Temple's 2000 documentary of the Sex Pistols; in Jon Savage's book England's Dreaming; as well as in his own books, The Dark Stuff and Apathy for the Devil.
-Despite this infamous incident, Vicious claimed in a 1977 interview that Kent was 'good fun' and that 'he bought me a meal a little while ago, it was really nice of him'.
-In the film Sid & Nancy, there is a scene where "Dick Bent," described by Pistols follower Brenda Windzor (Kathy Burke) as "a wanky journalist who doesn't appreciate the Pistols," is assaulted by Sid Vicious (Gary Oldman) at one of their gigs.
+Despite this infamous incident, Vicious claimed in a 1977 interview that Kent was "good fun" and that "he bought me a meal a little while ago, it was really nice of him".
+In the film Sid & Nancy, there is a scene where "Dick Bent", described by Pistols follower Brenda Windzor (Kathy Burke) as "a wanky journalist who doesn't appreciate the Pistols", is assaulted by Sid Vicious (Gary Oldman) at one of their gigs.

 Kent also had bad relations with the early punk incarnation of Adam and the Ants, starting with his NME review of the soundtrack album to Derek Jarman's film Jubilee in which Kent labelled Adam Ant a Nazi sympathiser on account of the featured song "Deutscher Girls".
-In retaliation, Ant sarcastically name-checked Kent in the song "Press Darlings" (later a B-Side of the Ants' #2 UK hit single "Kings of the Wild Frontier" and on the US edition of the hit album of the same name), claiming that "If passion ends in fashion, then Nick Kent is the best dressed man in town..."
-In addition, then-Ants guitarist Matthew Ashman assaulted and humiliated Kent with a potful of strawberry jam in the queue outside Camden's Music Machine venue.
+In retaliation, Ant sarcastically name-checked Kent in the song "Press Darlings" (released as the B-side of the Ants' No. 2 UK hit single "Kings of the Wild Frontier" and on the US edition of the hit album of the same name), claiming that "If passion ends in fashion, then Nick Kent is the best dressed man in town..."
+In addition, then-Ants guitarist Matthew Ashman assaulted Kent with a potful of strawberry jam in the queue outside Camden's Music Machine venue.

 Personal life

-In 1974, Kent began dating and moved in with Chrissie Hynde, later lead singer of the band The Pretenders, after she began working at NME.
+In 1974, Kent began dating and moved in with Chrissie Hynde, later lead singer of the band the Pretenders, after she began working at NME.
 Throughout the 1970s, Kent was a heroin addict.

 Kent currently lives in Paris with his wife, and contributes articles occasionally to the British and French press, most notably The Guardian.
 He is the father of synthwave musician James Kent, best known as Perturbator.